kurosakyth/learning/readme.md

             pipenv install pytest (if no module of pytest found) pipenv install selenium

+To print in console a print(something) you should use the command pipenv run python -m pytest -s

 Always a file named 'tests' and inside the files.py made must contain the name 'test_'name'.py